-CPM / CPS

-In CPM, the display shows the current radiation level in counts per minute from 0 to 235,000.
-When using SI units, the display shows the radiation level from 0 to 3920 CPS (Counts per Second).
+CPM/CPS: In CPM, the display shows the current radiation level in counts per minute from 0 to 350,000.
+When using SI units, the display shows the radiation level in counts per second from 0 to 5000.
 When X1000 is shown on the display, multiply the numeric reading by 1000 to get the complete radiation level.

-Total/Timer

-The display shows the accumulated total of counts from 1 to 9,999,000.
+Timed Count (Total/Timer): The display shows the accumulated total of counts from 1 to 9,999,000.
 When X1000 is shown on the display, multiply the numeric reading by 1000 to get the complete radiation level.
 For details, see Taking a Timed Count in Chapter 3.